Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Introduction

-In this work we propose a within-host dynamical model that involves humoral or antibody-antigen immune response which is known to be more important for dengue virus - host interactions.
-We also introduce intra cellular time delays that come from the various steps involved during antibody production \cite{Cha78,Run95}.
-Our study indicates how the antibodies and their interactions play a decisive role in the dynamics.
-We carry out a detailed stability analysis followed by numerical analysis to identify the relevant range of parameters that correspond best with the observed facts.
-We find that there exists a critical value for the immune response parameter above which the disease free state is always stable.
-However large time delay in antibody production can upset this and lead to oscillatory nature of the virus counts.
+In this work we propose a within-host dynamical model that involves humoral or antibody mediated immune response to describe primary dengue infection.
+We also introduce intra-cellular time delays that come from the various steps involved during antibody production \cite{Cha78,Run95}.
+We carry out a detailed stability analysis followed by numerical analysis to identify the relevant range of parameters that correspond to several possible outcomes of the infection.
+Our results indicate that there exists a critical value for the immune response parameter, above which the disease free state is always stable.
+However, large time delay in antibody production can upset this and lead to recurring spikes of virus counts.